 Reporting Equipment Issues

-- All equipment issues must be reported to The Workshop Director.
+- All equipment issues must be reported to Triumph Workshop’s Director.

-- Any member of The Workshop who created harm to a piece of equipment and did not report it is subject to Member Infraction Policies.
+- Any member of Triumph Workshop who created harm to a piece of equipment and did not report it is subject to Member Infraction Policies.

 Other Equipment Policies